Cxyda/cxyda.github.io/_posts/2025-03-09-DebuggingInRider101AndBeyond.md

 ### **3. Resume Program (F9 / ⌘ + ⌥ + R)** ▶️
 Continues execution after hitting a breakpoint.
-*Perfect when you just want to let your game run free again... until the next inevitable crash.*
+*Perfect when you just want to let your game run free again... until the next breakpoint hits.*

 ### **4. Pause Program** ⏸️
 Suspends execution at the current point so you can inspect what’s happening.